0-diF/godbolt.nvim/README.md

         enable = false, -- whether to populate the quickfix list in case of errors auto_open = false -- whether to open the quickfix list in case of errors },
-    url = "https://godbolt.org" -- can be changed to a different godbolt instance })
+    url = "https://godbolt.org", -- can be changed to a different godbolt instance flags_prompt = true -- whether to show prompt for compiler flags })
 ```